Nick Winkler of FOX 25 did a special news report on Philadelphia Church of God which was aired on November 24 and 25, 2008 in two segments.

-Part two of this special report examined the “perfect church” facade shown to the general public, while exposing another, shadier side.
+Part two of this special news report examined the “perfect church” facade shown to the general public, while exposing another, shadier side.
 (See Part two below.)

 Mike’s Enlightenment Page (much more exposé info on PCG and Gerald Flurry)